-The Corporation for National and Community Service will fund Retired and Senior Volunteer Program (RSVP) projects that support volunteers 55 years and older serving in a diverse range of activities in areas that currently do not have an RSVP grant.
+The Corporation for National and Community Service will fund Retired and Senior Volunteer Program (RSVP) projects that support volunteers 55 years and older serving in a diverse range of activities in areas with specific local and community needs.

 Program areas include:

 - Education - Services and resources that contribute to improved educational outcomes for people who are economically disadvantaged, especially children, and for children with special and/or exceptional needs.

 - Healthy Futures - Meeting health needs within communities including access to care, aging in place, and childhood obesity.
 Activities may include supporting the ability of adults who are homebound or older adults and individuals with disabilities, to live independently and assisting individuals with access to food resources.

 - Veteran and Military Families - Impact the quality of life of veterans and improve military family strength

 - Economic Opportunity - Providing services and resources for economically disadvantaged people, including homeless individuals